Run Code Locally with Telepresence (Experimental)

 Telepresence has an issue where DNS resolution occasionally fails on Mac.

-If this happens during the Sock Shop demo, the front end server logs will show
+If this happens during the Sock Shop demo, the front end server logs will show that requests to

 /cart are returning